Troubleshooting the connector¶

 table_name

-If the connector is set up correctly, the stored procedure returns a row from the specified table.
+If the connector is set up correctly and data is available to the user used by the connector, the stored procedure returns the following response:

-To compare the current row count for a table in both ServiceNow and Snowflake, call the CHECK_SN_ROW_COUNT
+To compare the current row count for a table in both ServiceNow® and Snowflake, call the CHECK_ROW_COUNT

 procedure: